Back to home

 Key Points

-Investigators believe the operation involves a bogus foreign investment firm registered under false pretences, possibly operating from a low-cost coworking space.
-They suspect it uses multiple point-of-sale (POS) terminals from legitimate businesses to duplicate card data onto blank plastics, enabling quick purchases or cash withdrawals before victims detect the activity and block their cards.
+Authorities believe the operation involves a foreign investment company registered with false details, possibly operating from a low-cost coworking space to limit expenses.
+The group allegedly employs advanced technology and multiple POS terminals to copy card data onto blank plastics, enabling quick fraudulent transactions or cash withdrawals before victims detect the activity and block their cards.
+While a Spanish base remains a remote possibility, cases affecting locals make Andorran involvement far more likely.
+Cloning typically involves transferring card information for unauthorized charges the holder did not make.
+Police have provided no further updates.

 Share the article via